 - Cypress supports interacting with an API for end-to-end testing

-- It gives you the ability to travel back in time to each command’s snapshot like “cy.contains” what allows us to view what happens before or after some action in a specific command
+- It gives you the ability to travel back in time to each command’s snapshot, like “cy.contains” which allows us to view what happens before or after some action in a specific command

 Disadvantages of Cypress:

-- Cypress does not handle all native events as it uses synthetic events such as file upload, hover and scroll are not supported yet.
+- Cypress does not handle all native events as it uses synthetic events; file upload, hover, and scroll are not supported yet.

 - It doesn’t support any other browsers such as IE, Safari, or Opera